NunuMarie3000/Reinforcement-Week-Tuesday-Storm/Vairables/Var.md

 - Question 1
     What is a variable in JS?
+        * a name we assign something to

 - Question 2
 In your own words, why do we use variables in Javascript?
+        * so we can refer to the certain things in our code without writing it over and over again

 - Question 3
 How do we know which variable to use? (var, let & const)
+        *depends what we need it for, if its something that's going to change, or something that's always going to remain constant, etc.
+        *let is preferred over var, essentially does the same thing
+        * const variables' values remain constant

 - Exercise 1